Virtual Book Club: Brown Bag with Books

 Book club participants normally would meet at Clarke County Library and bring their lunch to the discussion, thus the name Brown Bag with Books.
 But, for now, you can join from the comfort of your own home virtually!

-Now our book club is virtual as with many of our programs.
 ANYONE can join the book club in any location!
 Won’t you join us?

 Current Book Club Selection